JustinAMiddleton/MarkovMonkeys/README.md

 # MarkovMonkeys

-This program will take in a text file and, based on user input, will return output that follows the frequency of specific letter patterns.
+This program will take in a text file and will return output that follows the frequency of letter patterns.

 For example, say a file contains "the man, the plan, the pie" and the user specifies a depth of 4.
 This program would go through every 4-length string and record what letter comes next.